Gugel Bridge: Description

 60 feet, for a total bridge length of 204 feet.
 The through truss span sits on a concrete abutment on the south side of the river and a concrete pier near the north side of the river.
 The pony truss extends from the concrete pier to a concrete abutment on the north shore of the river.
-The bridge is located about fifteen feet above the river surface.
+The bridge is located about fifteen feet above the river's surface.

 The truss structure is 17 feet wide, with a vertical clearance of about 20 feet.
-The main truss structure contains eight panels separated by the vertical posts made from two parallel channels with crossed-bracing connecting them.
+The main truss structure contains eight panels separated by vertical posts made from two parallel channels with crossed-bracing connecting them.
 The upper chords of the span are made from two channels covered with plating.
 The understructure supporting the deck is made of large I-beams between the vertical posts with smaller length-wise steel stringers under the deck.
 Lattice guard rails are on each side of the main through truss, but are not present on the pony truss.
-A plaque on eah end gives the date of construction: 1904.
+A plaque on each end gives the date of construction: 1904.